Cycles or loops in Swift: for in, while and repeat-while

 The result would be:

-Now, suppose we have a very large list or range, and we only want to process some of them and not the entire collection to save computing resources, according to a conditional as we explained in the previous post, then; How do we do so that the for is only executed based on a condition?; For that we can use the where structure as we see below where only the even values will be displayed:
+Now, suppose we have a list or a very large range, and we only want to process some items and not the entire collection to save computing resources, based on a conditional as we explained in the previous post.
+So, how do we make the for only execute based on a condition?
+For that, we can use the where structure as seen below, where only even values will be shown:

 for i in 1...10 where i % 2 == 0{